Welcome to my third installment in the “is this accessory compatible” series. Today we’re going to be looking at the Kobalt K-Rail track system.

 The Gladiator accessories snap into the GearTrack and

-Since there’s nothing for those hooks to latch on to on the K-Rail system, it’s missing most of the stability.
+It has no stability because there’s nothing for those hooks to latch on to on the K-Rail system.

 Compatible with Kobalt K-Rail?
 Barely